fakedrtom/oncogemini/README.md

 ```
 conda install -c bioconda oncogemini
 ```
-For full access to all oncogemini scripts and files, clone this repo:
+For full access to all OncoGEMINI scripts and files, clone this repo:
 ```
 git clone https://github.com/fakedrtom/oncogemini.git
 ```